codyaverett/memento/personal/task board.md

 - [ ] [[Demo webapp project Val and Riz]]
 - [ ] Learn about Snowflake DWH and document the basics
+- [ ] Getting better at testing code
+- [ ] Getting better at CSS by taking Josh C's course

 ## WIP